motion/orbit/next.md

 # next

-* weekend:
-  * for monday:
-    * make site really great to show ken
-      * improve homepage and update screenshot
 * biz:
   * setup list of people to reach out to cold
     * spacex, bloomberg, bigger finance cos in ny
-  * dev:
-    * real titles
-    * polish app for productionize a little
-    * productionize app for matt/kevin
-    * reach: auto-update

 # biz